 “The Pigeonhole principle” ~ Students who have never heard may think that it is a joke.
-Pigeonhole Principle is one of the simplest but most useful ideas in mathematics.
+The pigeonhole principle is one of the simplest but most useful ideas in mathematics.
 Let’s learn the Pigeonhole Principle with some applications.

 In Discrete Mathematics, the pigeonhole principle states that if we must put N + 1 or more pigeons into N Pigeon Holes, then some pigeonholes must contain two or more pigeons.